jenniferarias414/portfolio-v2/README.md

 This portfolio is actively being improved as I continue building data engineering projects, technical notes, case studies, and repository-backed portfolio proof.

 The current version now includes a real case study experience, working contact form, project filtering, GitHub Pages routing support, and a more polished data engineering brand.
-The Technical Notes section is still in progress and currently uses placeholder cards to show the intended future direction.w
+The Technical Notes section is still in progress and currently uses placeholder cards to show the intended future direction.